Polymere/biorob-semesterproject/README.md

 Additional python packages dependencies are :

 - pandas (handling the data)
+- jupyter notebook (not required, used for prototyping)

 These dependencies where installed in a conda environment, which can be installed with: